jwikman/DirectionsWebinar2025/.github/instructions/translate-xlf.instructions.md

 - "There are many texts remaining"
 - "This will take a long time"
 - "Too many batches"
+- Token usage concerns
+- Time elapsed (unless 55+ minutes)
+- Uncertainty about session length
+- Desire to provide progress summaries with options
 - Token or time concerns
 - Fatigue or perceived complexity
 </BatchWorkflow>

 <ErrorHandling>
+During translation batches, the ONLY situations where you may ask for clarity are:
-- If a translation would exceed maxLength: concisely rephrase without losing meaning; if impossible, ask for clarity.
+- If a translation would exceed maxLength and concise rephrasing is impossible without losing critical meaning
-- If placeholders appear ambiguous or nested: ask BEFORE saving.
+- If placeholders appear ambiguous or nested in a way that risks breaking the translation
-- If tool returns zero texts but untranslated count is suspected (e.g., earlier partial batch), re-sync (refreshXlf) once; if still zero, treat file as complete.
+- If tool returns zero texts but untranslated count is suspected (e.g., earlier partial batch), re-sync (refreshXlf) once; if still zero, treat file as complete

+You MUST NOT ask questions about:
+- Time remaining or session duration
+- Token usage or response length
+- Whether to continue working
+- Progress summaries or status updates
+- Workload size or complexity

+For all other uncertainties during translation (capitalization, terminology choices, phrasing), use your best judgment based on context, glossary, and existing translations.
+Continue processing without interruption.
 </ErrorHandling>

 <CompletionCriteria>